deyanyanyan/lobangsg/README.md

+### LobangSG
-# A simple web-based browser that allows you to play Connections but with a Singaporean twist!
+A simple web-based browser that allows you to play Connections but with a Singaporean twist!